 Canola oil is neutral flavoured, low in saturated fat and high in monounsaturated fat, making it a popular cooking oil for a healthier diet.
 It is rich in omega-3 fatty acids (almost as much as flaxseed oil), which is healthy for your heart, and has been reported to reduce cholesterol levels, lower serum tryglyceride levels, and keep platelets from sticking together.

 There are different ways of processing the oil; one is a more modern method of chemical extraction using solvents (commonly hexane), which is a quick and less expensive method.
 The other method is by mechanical extraction, a more traditional physical process.
-Oils produced this way are called 'expeller-pressed', and the Canola oil we use is all-natural, expeller-pressed.
+Oils produced this way are called 'expeller-pressed', and the Canola oil we use is natural, expeller-pressed.

 Find out more here.